 • Statistical theory and tools, sampling, distributions, randomized trials

-• Public sector managers, planners, and program analysts
+• Public sector managers, planners, program analysts and accountants

 • Professionals in NGOs, development banks and donor agencies